 Any individual metric is noise.
 The fight is to detect the correlated pattern before GMV confirms it.

 Any single signal is noisy.
 Activation dips for seasonal reasons.
 Deal quality drops because one merchant cleared old inventory.
 Read alone, every signal is deniable.
-That is why the org has been ignoring them for years.
+That's why the org has been ignoring them for years.

 The pattern that reliably leads GMV is multi-signal deterioration: three or more of the four signals degrading in the same category in the same window.[3]
 Correlated decay is not coincidence.
 Correlated decay is mechanism.